 - Variables declared with

-are block-scoped, meaning they are only accessible within the block (e.g.,{ ... }
+letare block-scoped, meaning they are only accessible within the block (e.g.,{ ... }) where they are defined.
+This is different fromvar, which is function-scoped. - Example:

 if (true) { let x = 10; console.log(x); // 10 } console.log(x); // ReferenceError: x is not defined